Primary mitochondrial disorders

 - trichopoliodystrophy (also known as Menkes disease)

 Primary mitochondrial disorders are clinically (and radiologically) heterogeneous.
 They may occur at any age and can manifest with a broad range and severity of symptoms.
-The disorders may affect any system, but tissues that are highly dependent on aerobic metabolism and have high energy requirements are usually those that are affected.
+The disorders may affect any system, but tissues that are highly dependant on aerobic metabolism and have high energy requirements are usually those that are affected.
 Thus, in many of these disorders, the CNS, heart and skeletal muscle are disproportionately affected.

 Primary mitochondrial disorders occur when variation in the mitochondrial (mtDNA) or nuclear (nDNA) DNA results in pathological abnormality.
 The genes located in mitochondrial DNA demonstrate a degree of heterogeneity within the one individual: not all mitochondria share the same genetic material.
 The percentage of affected mitochondria will dictate the degree to which the disease is clinically manifested 1.
 As spermatozoa are deficient of mitochondria, these diseases are only inherited from the mother.